phenosense-ciat/Module-image/SFTP/README.md

+# Overview

+Download all files and execute the script `run_script.py` this call to `SFTPPhenosense.py` that has the rutine of SFTP connection.

 # Introduction

-The script `SFTP.py` import Python package `pysftp`, `paramiko` and `socket` the which must have install previously in the raspberry client before of run the script `SFTP.py`.
+The script `SFTPPhenosense.py` import Python package `pysftp`, `paramiko` and `socket` the which must have install previously in the raspberry client before of run the script `SFTP.py`.
 For install the Python Package can use the next lines code with permission of super user `sudo` and begin with next code lines.

 ```
 sudo apt-get update